 Please ensure that the following is included in the one page application submitted:

 - – The relevance to the Foundation’s objectives

 - – The location and duration of the project

 - – Other supporting institutions

-- - The proposed scientific/education objectives and methods of dissemination of this information
+- – A brief summary of the proposed scientific/education objectives and methods of dissemination of this information

 - – A brief list of team members and their qualifications